rKaic/pennyworth/README.md

 }
 ```

-Polling will automatically be started via the initialize method once Pennyworth has successfully connected to Discord.
+Polling will automatically be started via the initialize method once Pennyworth has successfully connected to all of its `Bot`s.

+### Module Parameters

+The `bots` parameter is an array of all active `Bot`s.

+The `logger` parameter is a reference to the object responsible for logging debug and error information (this has been initialized in `app.js`)

+The `repo` parameter is a reference to the object managing the persistent datastore implemented in `Repository.js`.

+The `botManager` parameter is a reference to the object that provides access to the different `Bot`s that are currently running within Pennyworth.